 “Fakie” sounds like you are pretending you know how to ski or snowboard – but to ride or ski fakie (or switch) requires proficiency since you are actually going downhill backwards on your boards, looking over your shoulder (hopefully) to see where you are headed.

-Yard sale sounds like a flea market of used ski equipment, and in a way it is – only the items are not for sale – merely misplaced by the owner following a fall.
+Yard sale sounds like a flea market of used ski equipment, and in a way it is – only the items are not for sale – merely misplaced by the owner following a signficant fall.
 A huge wipeout, wreck, or crash that causes all your ski belongings, boards, poles, hat and goggles, to be scattered about the slopes is jokingly referred to as a yard sale.
 It’s funniest when you are the voyeur not the victim.
-A hard snowboard hard is called a Mackerel Smack.
+A hard snowboard forward fall is called a Mackerel Smack.

 Snow snakes are mythical creatures that lay in the snow, like a death cookie only sneakier and less real, waiting to grab skiers and cause them to fall unexpectedly but providing them a quick scapegoat –or snow snake in this case.